Released in mid 2010, MetaTrader 5 is the latest version of the market-leading MetaTrader trading software.

 The only problem that remains is the lack of backwards compatibility with robots.
 MT4 and EAs — and this is a problem that will never go away.

-If you use MetaTrader 4 and it meets your trading needs, stick with it as it will remain the gold standard for some time – unless you want to trade in other financial markets.
-If you are new to the market, it is worth considering going directly to MetaTrader 5.
+If you use MetaTrader 4 and it meets your trading needs, stick with it as it will remain the gold standard for a while — unless you want to trade in other financial markets.
+If you're new to the market, it's worth considering going straight to MetaTrader 5.